-As a young man already at work as a programmer, I was introduced to APL by a colleague who claimed to have resigned from IBM by arriving at his office in a white suit.
+As a young man already at work as a programmer, I was introduced to APL by a colleague who claimed to have resigned from IBM by wearing a white suit to work.
 I loved the cryptic language he showed me and its elegant glyphs.
 The first six numbers in reverse order?

 ⌽⍳6 6 5 4 3 2 1